York Dispensary

-Kirby was originally commissioned by the firm of solicitors, Messrs Gray, Dodsworth and Cobb to build offices.
-When the neighbouring site was purchased by the dispensary, it also took on Kirby, and tasked him with constructing both buildings in the same style.
+Kirby was originally commissioned by the firm of solicitors Messrs Gray, Dodsworth and Cobb to design offices.
+When the neighbouring site was purchased by the dispensary, it also engaged Kirby and asked him to construct both buildings in the same style.

-The building is constructed of red brick, with moulded brick dressings, stone window surrounds, tiled roofs, finials in terracotta and wrought iron, and a weathervane in the style of a snake.
-It has two main storeys, a basement, and an attic, with various gables and turrets.
-The former dispensary has an arched entrance with original double doors, and a carved stone panel above displaying the city's coat of arms and the text "YORK DISPENSARY".
-There is also an arched carriage entrance, with wrought iron gates, with "PATIENTS ENTRANCE" inscribed above.
+The building is constructed of red brick, with moulded brick dressings, stone window surrounds, tiled roofs, finials in terracotta and wrought iron, and a weathervane in the form of a snake.
+It has two main storeys, a basement and an attic, with various gables and turrets.
+The former dispensary has an arched entrance with its original double doors, and a carved stone panel above displaying the city's coat of arms and the text "YORK DISPENSARY".
+There is also an arched carriage entrance with wrought-iron gates, with "PATIENTS ENTRANCE" inscribed above.
 Inside, the original dispensary and office staircases survive, as do various doors, architraves and cornices.